 Changes in river flows from Project implementation would result in a substantial increase in the number of days with acceptable flows for whitewater boating in the J.C.
-Boyle Bypass Reach (Big Bend Run).
+Boyle Bypass Reach (Big Bend run).
 The location of this potential recreation site fulfills the guiding principles related to new whitewater boating and fishing opportunities, leveraging new river conditions, using existing road infrastructure, and consideration of safety issues.

 As noted in Section 3.2.2, the historic Moonshine Falls rapid may pose a safety hazard because it is unclear if the rapid was altered by J.C.
 Boyle Dam construction or not, as it was located at or near the dam site.
 Therefore, the level of difficulty and potential navigability of this rapid is unknown.
-Once the dam is removed, revealing of the Moonshine Falls rapid may require the relocation of the Moonshine Falls site, development of a second site as an upstream take-out, and/or a portage route around the falls maybe needed, depending on the navigability and safety of that rapid.
-Depending on the navigability of the Sidecast Slide rapid downstream of the potential recreation site, a portage may also need to be created around this rapid.
-The navigability of this rapid for a variety of boat types will be better understood after the 2020 flow study.
-The flow study also aims to determine the usability of the Big Bend Run by a variety of boat types at the flows expected to be present during the summer season after Project implementation.
+Once the dam is removed, revealing of the Moonshine Falls rapid may require the relocation of the Moonshine Falls site, development of a second site as an upstream take-out, and/or a portage route around the falls may be needed, depending on the navigability and safety of that rapid.